What mediators do

 There are no certification programs for mediators that are recognized everywhere.
 Mediators come from many different backgrounds.
 Before hiring a mediator, you should ask for information about their training and experience.
-Mediate BC maintains rosters of qualified civil and family mediators, who meet their training and experience criteria.
+The Alternative Dispute Resolution Institute of British Columbia (ADRBC) maintains rosters of qualified civil and family mediators, who meet their training and experience criteria.

 Mediators are impartial.
 They do not have the power to make decisions about the case or impose a resolution.
 Their role is to ensure that the discussion remains focused, organized and respectful.
 They are experts in making negotiations work.

 - Help the parties analyze what they need out of a resolution and help them generate options to resolve their dispute